-EMS tech: how our ambulance crews stay connected
+EMS tech: how our Road Ambulance crews stay connected

 Long-distance road repatriations can be extremely complicated.
 Ground crews have to mobilise quickly, the route plans need to react to developing traffic conditions, and of course the patient’s needs can change during the journey too.
-From an operational point of view, what this means is that communication between all the different, fast-moving parts has to be perfect.
-One of the ways we achieve that here at EMS Air Ambulance & Medical Repatriation is through an advanced radio communications system that connects our ground ambulance crews and operatives across the world and keeps them in sync.
-Here’s how it works.
+One of the ways we achieve that is through an advanced radio communications system.

 Instant global connections